What's your secret sauce?

 What if a woman needs an anti-depressant or other psychiatric medication?

-Does the MOMS Partnership™ turn away women who are suicidal or have other severe psychiatric needs?
+Does the MOMS Partnership® turn away women who are suicidal or have other severe psychiatric needs?
 This program doesn't seem suited for them.

 Aren't you concerned about confidentiality when you are delivering mental health services in public places like grocery stores?
 And in group settings?

-How much does it cost to implement the MOMS Partnership™?
+How much does it cost to implement the MOMS Partnership®?

 Actual implementation costs vary by local market, reflecting differences in cost of labor, space, and materials.
 Costs also vary by number of women served and the design of the program, reflecting differences across sites in the adoption of optional elements in the model.
-As a rough estimate, however, annual implementation costs in 2017 dollars may amount to just over $2 million to serve 1,040 participants - or under $2,000 per participant.
+As a rough estimate, however, annual implementation costs in 2018 dollars (excluding the cost of Yale training and technical assistance) may amount to just over $2 million to serve 1,040 participants - or under $2,000 per participant.